 Low-level languages have the advantage that the programmer is able to tune the code to be smaller or more efficient, and that more system-dependent features are sometimes available.
 They have the disadvantage that they are often (usually?) harder to program in.

 In computing, a low-level programming language is designed for a particular computer and reflects its internal MachineCode

 ; low-level languages are therefore often described as machine-oriented languages.
 They cannot easily be converted to run on a computer with a different central processing unit, and they are relatively difficult to learn because a detailed knowledge of the internal workings of the computer is required.
 Since they must be translated into machine code by an assembler program, low-level languages are also called AssemblyLanguage

 A mnemonic-based low-level language replaces binary machine-code instructions, which are very hard to remember, write down, or correct, with short codes (mnemonics) chosen to remind the programmer of the instructions they represent.
-For example, the binary-code instruction that means ‘store the contents of the accumulator’ may be represented with the mnemonic STA (S
+For example, the binary-code instruction that means ‘store the contents of the accumulator’ may be represented with the mnemonic STA (STore A

 In contrast, high-level languages are designed to solve particular problems and are therefore described as problem-oriented languages: for example, BASIC was designed to be easily learnt by first-time programmers; COBOL is used to write programs solving business problems; and FORTRAN is used for programs solving scientific and mathematical problems.

 So is a high-level language one that isn't designed for a specific job, as stated initially, or one that is